anonymitycoder/FPAA/README.md

 ````

 ## Training Model

 Train two models including VGG13 and VGG16.

 ```
 cd FreqPsyAttack
 python train_model.py --dataset Urban8K --model VGG13 --batch_size 32 --num_epochs 100 --lr 0.0001
 ```

 ## Select a portion of the data that each model can predict successfully

+We have already completed this step for you and saved it under the `urban8K_data` and `esc_data`.
+Specifically, we
+filter 50 data per class in the UrbanSound8K dataset, and select 10 data per class in the ESC-50 dataset.

 ## Generate adversarial examples

 We use four attack algorithms to generate adversarial examples, including FGSM, BIM, PGD, and our proposed FPAA.
+The
-The following is an example.
-If you run the method we proposed, you need to specify the values ​​of lr_stage, num_iter_stage, and alpha.
-The other methods do not need to be specifically specified (because these parameters are the parameters used in the method we proposed).
+following is an example.
+If you run the method we proposed, you need to specify the values of lr_stage, num_iter_stage,
+and alpha.
+The other methods do not need to be specifically specified (because these parameters are the parameters used
+in the method we proposed).

 ```
 python run_attack.py --dataset Urban8K --model VGG13 --lr_stage 0.001 --num_iter_stage 500 --epsilon 0.1 --attack_method PGD_freq --save_path adv_example --alpha 0.07
 ```